LGBTQ history in Pakistan: History

 The first reference to homosexuality can be found during the era of the Achaemenid empire from the 6th century BCE onwards.
 In 521 BCE, the Achaemenid Empire crucifies Polycrates and suppresses pederasty in Samos, which causes pederastic poets Ibycus and Anacreon to flee Samos.

-Evidence from literary works and artworks relating to Zoroastrianism, Buddhism and Islam suggest that non-heterosexual sex was looked down upon or forbidden since at least 250 B.C.
 Around 250 BC, during the Parthian Empire, the Zoroastrian text Vendidad was written.
 It contains provisions that are part of a sexual code promoting procreative sexuality that is interpreted to prohibit same-sex intercourse as sinful.
 Ancient commentary on this passage suggests that those engaging in sodomy could be killed without permission from a high priest.

 By 634 BCE, the Rashidun Caliphate reached the coastal region of Makran in present-day Balochistan.

 During the Mughal Empire, a number of the pre-existing Delhi Sultanate laws were combined into the Fatawa-e-Alamgiri, mandating several types of punishments for homosexuality.
 These could include 50 lashes for a slave, 100 for a free infidel, or death by stoning for a Muslim.